thompsonb/DL4MT/README.md

+This is a work-in-progress implementation of Dual Learning for Machine Translation by He et al. published in NIPS 2016 (https://papers.nips.cc/paper/6469-dual-learning-for-machine-translation.pdf, https://arxiv.org/abs/1611.00179).
+It was developed in part by participants at the 3rd Machine Translation Marathon in the Americas (http://www.statmt.org/mtma17/).

+# Requirements: #

 This code is based on Nematus (https://github.com/rsennrich/nematus) - please ensure you can run Nematus before proceeding.

-# Requirements: #

 The default language model is KenLM.
 You need both kenlm and the python wrapper (pip install https://github.com/kpu/kenlm/archive/master.zip)